rnisley/deaddrop/README.md

 Added logger discussed in HW 1
 DB backup solution would require an external application to be developed.
-Requiring user login for sending messages would require nearly a complete rewrite.
 Discussion with Andey revealed that any valid user can create additional users so that's been addressed already.

+Added user login requirement for sending messages